pixel-modelers/easyBragg/INSTALL.md

 where `$EASYBRAGG` should be the absolute path to the `easyBragg` repository.

-Note, at each fresh login one should activate the simtbx env and set `PYTHONPATH`.
+Note, at each fresh login one should activate the simtbx env (and potentially set `PYTHONPATH`).
 For that, create an env script:

 <details>
   <summary>`setup_ezbragg.sh`</summary>